olegush/koch-curve/README.md

 # koch-curve
-The script draws Koch curve with Turtle module
+The script draws Koch curve with Turtle module.
+See https://devbuzz.ru/koch/